f3ve/react-node-monorepo-boilerplate/README.md

 This monorepo is setup with my preferred boilerplate for building NodeJS React projects.

-If you prefer to use a different frontend framework you can easily [remove react](#use-a-different-frontend-framework) and install the dependencies for your preferred library.

 ## Getting started

 **Clone this repo locally**